 Talent inverting the conical tube and placing it in a refrigerator at 4 degrees Celsius.

-Next, rinse the lungs in PBS [1] and place them in a 30% sucrose-PBS solution for 72 to 96 hours at 4 degrees Celsius [2].
-Afterward, place the lungs in a cryomold with OCT (O-C-T) medium [3-TXT].
+After 48 hours at 4 degrees Celsius, rinse the lungs in PBS [1] and place them in a 30% sucrose-PBS solution for 72 to 96 hours at 4 degrees Celsius [2].
+Afterward, remove excess tissue and place the lungs in a cryomold with OCT (O-C-T) medium [3-TXT].
 Freeze the specimen at minus 80 degrees Celsius [4].

 Talent rinsing the lungs in PBS.

 Talent placing the lungs into the 30% sucrose-PBS solution.

+3.2.2B: Talent removing excess tissue such as heart, trachea, and esophagus. (added)

 Talent placing the lungs in a cryomold with OCT medium.
 TXT: OCT: Optimal Cutting Temperature